 Laura’s past.

-Charlotte identifies one of the students as the guy who got home late the night of Ligeia’s murder.
+of the students as the guy who got home late the night of Ligeia’s murder.

 Connection: the psychic was having an affair with said student, which is why he got home late (dead end).